 We intend to secure control of oil and gas properties we acquire primarily using our equity as purchase consideration.
 Whenever possible, we will avoid using cash as purchase consideration so that working and development capital is available at close.
-We anticipate targeting fields of 1 to 50 million tons of oil equivalent in recoverable reserves in Poland, Ukraine and other Eastern European countries for which we anticipate production costs to be under \$20/bbl.
+We anticipate targeting fields of 1 to 50 million tons of oil equivalent (six thousand cubic feet of natural gas is equivalent to one barrel of oil; barrels of oil equivalent is commonly used by oil and gas companies in their financial statements as a way of combining oil and natural gas reserves and production into a single measure) in recoverable reserves in Poland, Ukraine and other Eastern European countries for which we anticipate production costs to be between \$20 and \$25 per bbl.